 Habits: 5 Habits that Can Wreck Your Marriage

-You probably don't think you're sabotaging your marriage.
+You might not think you're sabotaging your marriage.
 But taking a closer look at your attitudes and actions may reveal ways you tear down the relationship that holds your family together.

 1. You Keep Score.
 Few things create tension in a relationship like keeping score.
 Whether it's the positive kind (reminding your spouse of all you've done to make the money, keep the home or care for the kids) or the negative kind (dragging out your spouse's past mistakes), it creates an atmosphere where resentment thrives.
 True love is doing and caring for others because you want to, and demanding nothing in return.